ashwinss3/BingoGame/Readme.md

 NOTE: Pycharm run configuration is already present in the project.
 The same can be used to run the project directly on local, after adding environment variable and necessary migrations.

+## Contributing
+Contributions are welcome!
+If you'd like to improve this Bingo game or add new features, feel free to fork the repository and submit a pull request.

+Note: Feel free to update the designs.
+HTML/CSS weren't my strong areas. :)

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ***
 # LET'S PLAY !!!
 ***